 “Go West” from the Pet Shop Boys

 The song for our Pride Amsterdam Dance was the summer hit from the Pet Shop Boys “Go West” which they covered in 1993 from the Village People’s original song.
-The original was actually referring to the nineteenth-century quote “Go West, young man” about the call for colonialization of the American West.
+The original was actually referring to the nineteenth-century quote “Go West, young man” about the call for colonization of the American West.
 But the song is gender-ambiguous, it is generally understood as an expression of the 1970s sentiment of San Francisco as a utopia for the Gay Liberation movement (Wikipedia).
 It was the perfect gay pride song to motivate the LGBTQ+ community to come and visit New York (West of Europe) during World Pride 2019.

 Up and Down with the Inflatable NYC Skyline

 Another special thing about the canal parade is the many bridges all boats have to pass.
-Which means: The inflatable NYC Skyline had to be brought up and down in between the bridges.
-Always accompanied by the singing and dancing crowd along the Grachten and on top of the bridges.
-But some of the bridges are even so low, that everyone had to sit or even lay down to not bump their heads against the underside of the bridges.
+This means: The inflatable NYC Skyline had to be brought up and down in between the bridges.
+Always accompanied by the singing and dancing crowd along the canals, called Grachten in Dutch, and on top of the bridges.
+But some bridges are even so low that everyone had to sit or even lay down not to bump their heads against the underside of the bridges.
 The reward for doing that: The view of the canals surrounded by peacefully celebrating LGBTQ+ people and allies is every time again spectacular!

 Houseboats and private watercraft